section-engineering-education/engineering-education/articles/introduction-to-avl-trees/index.md

     return node;

 }
-// BST Insertion followed by Tri-Node restructuring to balance the tree.
+// BST insertion followed by tri-node restructuring to balance the tree.
 Node* insert_AVL (Node* node, int val)
 {
     // If it's the first element being inserted, return it as a node